 Looking for the best yule log cake recipe?
 It's right here.
 Buche De Noel is incredibly light and delicious.

 Here are the written instructions on how to make this elegant dessert.
-The yule log cake recipe below is slightly different as it has the addition of 2 tablespoons of cornstarch which I now prefer.
+The yule log cake recipe below is slightly different than the video.
+It has the addition of 2 tablespoons of cornstarch which I recommend.

-You can decorate with meringue mushrooms as in the photo and sprinkle them with a little bit of cocoa right before serving.
-Sift over the cake with powdered sugar before serving too.
+You can decorate with meringue mushrooms as in this video and sprinkle them with a little bit of cocoa right before serving.
+Sift powdered sugar over the cake before serving.
 This gives the illusion of a fresh snowfall.

 Beat egg whites and cream of tartar in a clean bowl.
 Beat on low until the whites are frothy.
 Turn mixer to medium and add the superfine sugar slowly.
 Continue beating until the whites are stiff and glossy.
 Sprinkle the cornstarch evenly over the top and beat for 30 seconds.